 - Identify requirements

-- Write test scenarios (one line pointers of what to test)
+- Create test scenarios (concise descriptions of what to check)

-- Design detailed instructions on how to test (test cases)
+- Prepare specific instructions on the testing procedure (test cases)

-#1) Login: A user who enters correct credentials gets into the system.
-If the credentials are incorrect, access is denied and an error message is displayed.
+#1) Login: A user obtains system access upon the accurate entry of credentials.
+If the credentials are inaccurate, admission is denied, and an error message appears.

-#2) View products: Let’s assume there is an online catalog of all the products available in the system and it displays them all in a list when “View products” link is clicked.
+#2) View products: An online catalog presents all obtainable products in a list when the “View products” hyperlink is activated.

 Test scenario ID | Test scenario description | Positive/Negative |